 Laid-back, value motel with good reviews.
 Website.

-Here is a Map of the Campgrounds and Motels near Badlands National Park.
+Here is a Map of the RV Parks and Hotels near Badlands National Park.

-There is a stark, powerful beauty in these South Dakota mountains.
+There is a stark, powerful beauty in these South Dakota National Park mountains.
 The unusual shapes and striated patterns are visually stimulating, and walking between or atop the hoodoos is surreal.

 Badlands National Park is easy to visit and doesn’t take much effort.
 We found that the longer we stayed, the more redundant and less impressive it became.